 Her career began in broadcast journalism, at the NBC Nightly News with Tom Brokaw and the network’s flagship morning show, Today.
 After leaving television news, she went on to write and produce documentaries, entertainment shows, and educational programs for children, such as PBS’ Reading Rainbow and A&E’s Biography for Kids.
 She has also worked in nonprofit public relations, as the director of communications for the Rainforest Alliance, an international conservation group that has been a pioneer in the fields of sustainable agriculture, forestry, and tourism.

 In 2006, she was honored in Pamplona, Spain, where she received the Premios Internacionales EVA “Journalist/ Communicator of the Year” award, and was also a finalist for the 2003 Greenbrier Scholarship for Professional Food Writers.

-A born-and-bred New Yorker, Sofia is the proud child of two remarkable Spaniards, and is fluent in her parents’ native language.
+A born-and-bred New Yorker, Sofia is the proud child of two remarkable Spaniards.
+She is fluent in her parents’ native language and proficient in French.
 She holds a B.A. in English Literature from Princeton University, but the school she is most happy to have attended is Hunter College High School in Manhattan, where her graduating class chose a mollusk as its senior mascot.

 [Editorial Note: The design at left—which I use as the profile image for my Facebook writer’s page, and which appears on my home page—is known as a triskele (in Spanish, trisquel).
 It is an ancient Celtic symbol that represents many different ideas, including the cyclical nature of life as well as the trinities of birth-death-rebirth and sky-sea-earth.
 Widely displayed throughout Galicia, Spain, where my parents were raised, it honors the region’s Celtic past, and also figures prominently in my novel.]